Empowering Women Leaders

 HOW OUR PAST IS SHAPING OUR FUTURE

-The HLSA Women’s Alliance Network was founded in 2010 with the support of the Harvard Law School Association.
-The group originated at the initiative of Sharon Jones, HLS Class of 1982, who founded the HLSA Women’s Alliance of Chicago.
+The Women’s Alliance was founded in 2010 with the support of the Harvard Law School Association.
+The group originated at the initiative of Sharon Jones '82, who founded the HLSA Women’s Alliance of Chicago.
 Around the same time, HLS alumnae in Southern California established the HLS Women’s Career Advancement Initiative.
-In 2012, under the leadership of Stacey Austin '04 and Lindsay Blohm '06, these efforts combined to forge the global HLSA Women’s Alliance Network, which has expanded to over 15 chapters worldwide.
+In 2012, under the leadership of Stacey Austin '04 and Lindsay Blohm '06, these efforts combined to forge the global HLSA Women’s Alliance, which has expanded to multiple chapters worldwide.
 In 2015, the HLSA Women’s Alliance incorporated as a 501(c)(3) entity, emphasizing its educational mission.

 First Class of Women HLS Graduates–1953

-Are You a Harvard Alumnae Looking to Make a Difference?
+Are You a Harvard Alumna Looking to Make a Difference?

 Let’s Take Action Together!